 The buzz around kiwifruit

 About 35% of Irritable Bowel Syndrome (IBS) cases have constipation as a primary symptom, but many people struggle to find effective relief.

 Doctors will often recommend more fibre, water and exercise, but sometimes this isn’t enough.
 In addition to these strategies, many patients end up taking stimulants or laxatives.
 These can come with side effects like diarrhea, bloody stools, bloating and abdominal discomfort.

 In an effort to find other effective options for people suffering from constipation, some researchers turned to kiwifruit.
 A number of studies have found that kiwifruit has a laxative effect that can help relieve mild constipation.

 How kiwifruit helps with constipation

 One study specifically looked at the effect of kiwifruit on patients with constipation-predominant IBS (IBS-C).
-Researchers assigned 41 people with IBS-C were to receive either a placebo or two kiwifruit per day.
+Researchers assigned 41 people with IBS-C to receive either a placebo or two kiwifruit per day.
 An additional 16 people without constipation received kiwifruit to serve as the “healthy control group”.

-Researchers found that people with IBS-C who ate the kiwifruit were the only ones to see a significant increase bowel movement frequency during the study.
+Researchers found that people with IBS-C who ate the kiwifruit were the only ones to see a significant increase in bowel movement frequency during the study.
 Both the IBS-C placebo group and the healthy control group saw little change.
 Despite significant improvement, the IBS-C kiwifruit group still had fewer overall bowel movements than the healthy control group, which was made up of people without constipation issues.

 Why does kiwifruit help?